 The Generation Next Youth Leadership Initiative combines leadership training and community engagement with exposure to best practices in working with refugee and immigrant communities with the goal of bringing new perspectives to local, national, and global integration issues.

 This will be done by introducing emerging leaders to effective design and implementation of community-based activities that help grow a ‘whole community ecosystem,’ one that draws in diverse representation to build communities which welcome and foster equal opportunities for all residents.
 The program will select and guide a corps of young leaders to collaborate, develop and implement action plans that bring communities together to address integration of immigrant and refugees by developing long-term transatlantic networks.

-One hundred emerging leaders will be selected to convene in Vienna to take part in a two-day leadership skills development training.
-Participants in this training will be eligible to interview to become one of 18 Leaders of Gen Next who will be chosen to participate in the U.S. Leadership Training.
+Emerging leaders will be selected to convene in Vienna to take part in a two-day leadership skills development training.

-Virtual collaboration will take place over 2.5 months for the Leaders of Gen Next to become oriented to immigrant and refugee integration issues, responses and best practices in Austria and the United States, as well as American culture and history of civic engagement.
+Virtual collaboration will take place over 2.5 months to become oriented to immigrant and refugee integration issues, responses and best practices in Austria and the United States, as well as American culture and history of civic engagement.

 In July participants will have opportunities to demonstrate and fine-tune their skills through intensive leadership training in the United States through, site visits, seminars and community service activities with organizations and institutions in four U.S. cities: Baltimore, Des Moines, and San Diego, and Washington, D.C.